 A step beyond just seeing an addictionologist might be an “intensive outpatient program”.
 This is different from an inpatient rehab in that in the rehab you live on site, but in the IOP you live at your house and go there during business hours (usually 9-5, five days a week).
 You probably spend the time attending support groups, seeing therapists and psychiatrists, and learning things about drug abuse and how to prevent it.
 Your doctor might be able to recommend a good one of these; if not, call your insurance company and see what they think.
 They might be able to recommend one that’s in network or that their other clients have had good experiences with.
 If this isn’t covered by insurance, expect it to be expensive, maybe $200 a day for a month.

-If you feel like you need to go to a rehab, try to comparison-shop for a good one.
+Rehabs are oversold and of widely varying quality.
+They don’t have any secret knowledge that an outpatient doctor doesn’t have.
+Some people find it psychologically helpful to go to a new environment and be away from their usual habits.
+Other people just want to be somewhere they can’t get drugs (although not all rehabs fulfill even this basic requirement).
+Consider carefully whether rehab is the best use of your money and energy.
+If you do decide to go, try to comparison-shop for a good one.
 Ones affiliated with hospitals are usually trustworthy.
 Otherwise, consider asking your insurance company – they may be able to tell you which ones are in their network and will be partially covered, or they may just be able to give you helpful advice.
 If your insurance has no suggestions, look at online reviews, and if you find one you like, ask them if you can come in for a visit.
 If they say no, that’s a bad sign; if they say yes, see if it looks like a well-run professional empathetic institution.
 I would be nervous of anything that seems too nakedly capitalist – rehabs that advertise on giant billboards, or try to sell you on expensive aftercare packages before you’ve set foot in their building, or that boast of being “a resort-like environment on the crystal-clear waters of the Caribbean” or anything like that.

 (also, for the time being, consider avoiding the entire state of Florida)